esl/MongooseIM/doc/open-extensions/inbox.md

 ```
 where `<mute>` may contain either a zero, to denote unmuted, or a RFC3339 timestamp, as in `2021-02-25T08:44:14.323836Z`.

-To the requesting resource, a simple iq-result would be then send to notify of success, as required by the iq directives of the XMPP RFCs:
+To the requesting resource, a simple iq-result would be then sent to notify of success, as required by the iq directives of the XMPP RFCs:
 ```xml
 <iq id='some_unique_id' to='alice@localhost/res1' type='result'/>
 ```

-If the request was not successful, the server will then answer as in:
+If the request was not successful, the server would then answer as in:
 ```xml
 <iq to='alice@localhost/res1' type='error'>
   <error type='Type'>